Instructions Reference

 -

-Without xsl:fork, you would need multiple passes over the document (defeating the purpose of streaming) or would need to handle everything in a single set of templates.
+Without xsl:fork, you would need multiple passes over the document, which defeats the purpose of streaming.
+Alternatively, you would need to handle everything in a single set of templates.

 #Streamability Rules

-Not every XSLT stylesheet can be executed in streaming mode.
-The processor enforces streamability rules that ensure the transformation can work in a single forward pass.
+Not every XSLT stylesheet can run in streaming mode.
+The processor enforces streamability rules that ensure the transformation works in a single forward pass.

 #Core Principle

-In streaming mode, a node is available only while the processor is "positioned" on it.
-Once the processor moves past a node, it is gone.
+In streaming mode, a node is available only while the processor is positioned on it.
+Once the processor moves past a node, that node is gone.
 This means:

 -

-You can read attributes and namespace nodes of the current element (they arrive with the start tag)
+You can read attributes and namespace nodes of the current element (they arrive with the start element).

 -